eabredder/KilnLog/README.md

-# KilnLog Dashboard — Quickstart Guide
+# KilnLog — Quickstart Guide

-The dashboard is a single HTML file that runs entirely in your browser.
-No installation or internet connection required — just open `dashboard.html` in Chrome, Firefox, or Safari.
+KilnLog is a single HTML file that runs entirely in your browser.
+No installation or internet connection required — just open `kilnlog.html` in Chrome, Firefox, or Safari.

 **Browser support:** Chrome 80+, Firefox 74+, Safari 13.1+, Edge 80+.
 Internet Explorer is not supported.